jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-14.md

 “It’s Fantome’s cohort.”
 Seven said, running the tones through the translation matrix.
 “They say ‘mission accomplished’, The Krebors power systems have successfully been disabled.”

-The bridge crew let out a sigh of relief at the news.

 “Who says gremlins in the engine are a myth?”
 Paris quipped.

 Not losing a moment, Chakotay turned around to look behind him.
 “Seven, what’s the status of the vortex?”